Danieleg82/AzureVPN-NAT/README.md

 This will take around 20 minutes to complete to accommodate the time to deploy VNET Gateway

-As soon as it&#39;s completed, you will be in the following conditions:
+As soon as it's completed, you will be in the following conditions:

 - An Azure VNET with a VNET-Gateway installed but not configured with any connection or NAT rule
 - An Onprem site (emulated with a VNET with overlapping IP space) with a Cisco CSR router deployed but not configured